janis-schanbacher/webdj/README.md

 #### EditorConfig
 Webdj is using [EditorConfig](https://editorconfig.org) to ensure all files have the same style and encoding through different editors.

-A plugin might be requiered for your preferred editor to use these settings [EditorConfig](https://editorconfig.org/#download).
+A plugin might be required for your preferred editor to use these settings [EditorConfig](https://editorconfig.org/#download).

 #### Linting
 - Install linter extension to your editor of choice: